 1. Should Be Aligned with the Desired Organizational Results

 This is one of the main concerns of stakeholders.
 You need to list out what you want your learners to achieve at the end of the course.
-For that, you need to align the content with one objective, which will result in the desired organizational result.
+For that, you need to align the content with one learning objective, which will result in the desired organizational result.

-When design and development are tied to the objective, it drives the desired organizational results.
+When microlearning design and development are tied to the objective, it drives the desired organizational results.
 Once results are achieved, it further translates into the desired performance of employees.
-Make a list of the results to be achieved with the microlearning course.
+Make a list of the results to be achieved through the microlearning course.
 This will ensure that the microlearning module is aligned.

 3. Should be Short and Focused